Omnija/Snack-World-3ds-Translations/README.md

 ![Intro](/docs/intro.png)

 ### Description:
-We are not Japanese or Translators, but we decided to pick this up as a side project due to a huge amount of requests.
-This will be an ONLY UI translation and we will not translate the story.
+We are not Japanese or translators, but we decided to pick this up as a side project due to a huge amount of requests.
+This will ONLY be a UI translation and we will not translate the story.

-This is our first 3DS translation attempt and we will do as we can.
+This is our first translation attempt and we will do the best we can.
+We will not be using the localization from the Switch version.
-We will be translating as close as possible as we can, but as well as avoiding confusing translations that ended up in the switch localized version.
-So it will be as plain and direct as can be or as close as we seem fit.
+If you have any questions feel free to contact me.

 ## Version: 3.2